emilie-md/blog-fresh/posts/first-blog-post.md

 ---
-title: This is my first blog post!
+title: Don't ask why 🍳
 published_at: Wed 23 Aug 2023
 snippet: I love Gudetama so much and it is my God.
 ---